WHAT’S IN THIS REVIEW?

 - 30-day money-back guarantee

 A freemium VPN service is nice for covering your bases.
-But if you’re in need of a strong solution online, you’ll want to take these cons into consideration:
+But if you’re in need of a strong solution online, you’ll want to take these flaws into consideration:

 - Based in the US